-nificant, probably due to the littoral conditions, the delay needed for upwelled nutrients to reach the surface sampling point (e.g. nutrient consumption during the advection from the upwelling exit point to the sampling point), but also largely to the low and irregular nutrient sampling rates (see Figure S3 in Supplemental Information).
+nificant, probably due to the littoral conditions, the delay needed for upwelled nutrients to reach the surface sampling point, but also largely to the low and irregular nutrient sampling rates (see Figure S3 in Supplemental Information).

-As mentioned in García-Reyes et al. (2014), Rossi et al. (2014), and Armbrecht et al. (2014), the physically-driven temperature drops and nutrient enrichments are key indicators to characterize the impact of SWUEs over the phytoplankton communitying a statistical rupture detection method, the causal effects of the environmental smits over the pico-nanophytoplankton functional groups were assessed, capturing more than simple correlations and evidencing differentiated response patterns.
+As mentioned in García-Reyes et al. (2014), Rossi et al. (2014), and Armbrecht et al. (2014), the physically-driven temperature drops and nutrient enrichments are key indicators to characterize the impact of SWUEs over the phytoplankton community.
+Using a statistical rupture detection method, the causal effects of the environmental shifts over the pico-nanophytoplankton functional groups were assessed, capturing more than simple correlations and evidencing differentiated response patterns.